-I had always like the Ploprof, regardless if it the 600 or 1200.
+I have always liked the Ploprof, regardless if it the 600 or 1200.
 But of course the 600 would be awesome.
-But I got to see the 1200.
+But I got to see is the 1200.
 One of the main problem I have with the watch is the name.
 I always get the spelling wrong. 😊

 The watch is pre-loved.
 I like the watch.
 It comes in at 55mm in diameter and 48mm in height.
 Lug width is 24mm.
 This watch is the 2009 reissue of the original Ploprof 600 from 1970.